emfeltham/Margins.jl/docs/src/grouping.md

 ---

 *The population grouping framework enables sophisticated econometric analysis while maintaining computational efficiency and statistical rigor.
-For implementation details, see the complete specification in `POP_GROUPING.md`.
-For performance optimization, see [Performance Guide](performance.md).*
+For related details on scenarios and reference grids, see [Reference Grids](reference_grids.md) and for performance optimization, see [Performance Guide](performance.md).*